kul-group/MAZE-sim/docs/source/demos.rst

 Demos
 ===============

-to showcase the capabilities of the zeose code various demos will be presented, along with comments describing how to use the functions shown in the demos.
+To showcase the capabilities of the MAZE code various demos will be presented, along with comments describing how to use the functions shown in the demos.

 ******************************************************
 Installing
 ******************************************************

-as of writing this, the zeose code cannot be installed via pip or conda. thus, to use the zeose code you must clone the zeose repo and then manually add the location of the cloned repo to python's path so that it can be imported.
+As of writing this, the MAZE code cannot be installed via pip or conda. thus, to use the MAZE code you must clone the MAZE repo and then manually add the location of the cloned repo to python's path so that it can be imported.

 first, pick a folder to clone the repo into. in this tutorial i will use the ``code`` folder in my home directory. then clone the zeose the repo with the git clone command.